 - The importance of environmental, social and governance (ESG) considerations.

-The course is led by Ian Cogswell, who shares the knowledge he has gained from over 20 years’ practical experience of oil & gas project financing and advising the government of Vietnam, through the Ministry of Industry and Trade, on the financing of LNG-to-power developments in Vietnam.
+The course is delivered as live webinars over three consecutive days by Ian Cogswell, who shares the knowledge he has gained from over 20 years’ practical experience of oil & gas project financing and advising the government of Vietnam on the financing of its LNG-to-power developments, along with power and ESG expert, Audrey Caulliez-Louis, ensuring tuition is provided by specialists focusing on their core area of expertise.